avd-lab/Azure-Virtual-Desktop/README.md

 3. **Login or Authentication Issues**

    * Reset your Microsoft account password if necessary.
-   * Ensure MFA is correctly configured.
+   * Ensure MFA is correctly configured

-## Managing Azure Virtual Desktop

-After deploying Azure Virtual Desktop, you can manage it efficiently through the Azure Portal.